apurbajnu/Custom-Metabox/README.md

 ----------------------------
 #### What is this ?

-It a PHP script for WordPress plugin to generate metabox easily
+It is a PHP script for WordPress plugin to generate metabox easily

 ####  Is it a WordPress Plugin or Theme ?